Stosan/commentator/ReadMe.md

 #### Acknowledgments
-Commentator utilizes the BARD API (https://bard-api.example.com) for the AI-powered code commenting functionality.
-Special thanks to the BARD team for providing this powerful API.

 The development of Commentator was inspired by the need to streamline code documentation and make it more efficient for developers.

 #### Contact